jlevando/eureka/in_progress/minasian/tracking_documents/readme.txt

 10. Delete the pages CSVs from the \minasian_pages (on Lisa's local machine (not shared in GitHub because it is too big and breaks the system) directory after copying to the batch directory (we don't need to keep 2 copies)

-11. Enter value in text direction field in the works.csv
+11. Enter value in text direction field in the works.csv (note on 1/21/21, this may already be correct now?
+Double check)

 12. Change the Filename path to correct the path (it is wrong in DLCS).
+You need to change "Minasian" at the beginning of the path to "minasian" lower case.
+You need to convert the 1147_#### to use the new file hierarchy.
+Example: "minasian/masters/1147_0160/0160_0001.tif" should be edited to "minasian/masters/0160/0160_0001.tif"

 13. Change |~| to <br/><br/> (we changed the way Californica ingests table of contents field after Ashton wrote her script; now we use break tags instead of multi-values)